SoumyaK23/CPP/JS/Readme.md

-# These are th coding challenges from 10 days of Javascript at Hackerrank
+# Coding challenges from 10 days of Javascript at Hackerrank

 Not all files are uploaded here but most are